 This module is the first in a series that will comprise a LTRMP Spatial Data Query and Visualization Tool desktop application.
-We believe an easy-to-use display and query
+We believe an easy-touse display and query tool for Windows 98, NT-4, and 2000 will give users GIS display and query functionality.
+It is important to note that the Spatial Query Tool uses standard ESRI shapefiles that are compatible with ArcView as its data